-We partner British and Portuguese artists and organisations to share business-models, best practice, and new working methodologies, and we also work with policy-makers and governmental organisations to find shared solutions to global challenges.
+We partner British and Portuguese artists and organisations.
+We help to share business models, best practice, and new working methodologies.
+We also work with policy-makers and government organisations to find shared solutions to global challenges.

 Our work focusses on three areas, Creative Entrepreneurship, Cultural Leadership, and Policy Development:

 Creative entrepreneurs bridge the gap between artists and audiences.
-Ranging from book publishers to music promoters, from film producers to interactive games developers and much in between, all are key in defining what culture we consume and how we do so.
-In the changing marketplace they play a vital role in developing innovative business models of production and distribution, highlighting the economic, cultural and often social benefits in doing so.
+Ranging from book publishers to music promoters, from film producers to interactive games developers and much in between, the creative entrepreneur is key in defining what culture we consume and how we do so.
+In a changing market, they play a vital role in developing innovative business models of production and distribution, while they highlight the economic, cultural and often social benefits in doing so.

 What’s the role of culture in our complex and rapidly changing societies?
 Can culture play a role in wider social issues such as foreign policy, international relations, economic regeneration and social conflict and inclusion?
 The British Council seeks to engage the new generation of cultural leaders with key stakeholders around the world in the development of common strategies to tackle global cultural issues.

 Effective policy-making is essential for the development of a sustainable and competitive creative economy.
-The structure around which the creative economy develops is shaped by a series of government interventions, from IP regulations to tax regimes and education policies.
-Through this strand of work, and in recognition that the creative economy is both a global and local phenomenon, the British Council seeks to promote the discussion and sharing of appropriate initiatives and perspectives, building dialogue at local, regional and international levels to develop more sustainable and relevant policy making.
+The development of any creative economy develops is shaped by a series of government interventions, such as IP regulations, tax regimes and education policies.
+The British Council recognises that the creative economy is both a global and local phenomenon, and we promote the discussion and sharing of appropriate initiatives and perspectives.
+We help to build dialogue at local, regional and international levels in order to develop more sustainable and more relevant policy making.

 Creative Hubs EU

-ECHN aims to enhance the ecosystem that supports the development and growth of the creative and cultural sector by supporting the subsistence and growth of creative hubs in Europe, creating a community of experienced creative hubs leaders across Europe from a variety of sectors and promoting hubs as innovative models to support the creative economy in Europe.
+ECHN helps the development and growth of the creative and cultural sector by supporting the subsistence and growth of creative hubs in Europe.
+This creates a community of experienced creative hubs leaders across Europe from a variety of sectors, and promotes the idea of hubs as innovative models to support the creative economy in Europe.

-Through this project, Creative Hubs managers from Europe will be able to connect with peers and gain access to a community of hubs, visit and learn from creative hubs across Europe, exchange best practice and strengthen skills, as well as learn about successful and sustainable business models.
+Through this project, Creative Hubs managers from Europe can connect with peers and gain access to a community of hubs.
+They can visit and learn from creative hubs across Europe, they can exchange best practice and strengthen their skills, as well as learn about successful and sustainable business models.